-The Department of Health appoints non-executive directors, with the approval of the Minister of Health.
-In March 2021, the term of two Non-Executive Members, Mrs Lorraine Lindsay and Mr Ian Henderson, was extended until November 2021.
+The Department of Health appoints non-executive members, with the approval of the Minister of Health.
+In February 2022, the term of the existing three Non-Executive Members, came to an end and new Non-Executive Members were appointed.

-During 2020/21, the Board met on seven occasions.
-Meetings are publically advertised and are normally held in NIBTS HQ.
-However, in 2020/21 all meetings were held via video conferencing.
+During 2021/22, the Board met on six occasions.
+Meetings are publicly advertised and are normally held in NIBTS HQ.
+However, in 2021/22 all meetings were held via video conferencing.

-The NIBTS Board has three sub-committees.
-The Audit Committee, which met on three occasions, the Governance and Risk Management Committee, which met on four occasions.
-The Remuneration Committee did not meet during the year but met in April 2021.
+The NIBTS Board has three committees.
+These are the Audit Committee, which met on four occasions; the Governance and Risk Management Committee, which met on four occasions; and the Remuneration and Terms of Service Committee which met on two occasions.